surrealroad/wp-safari-push/readme.txt

 Not right now, maybe never.
 Depends if this is something that a lot of people would want.

 == Changelog ==
+= 1.x =
+* Web Service URL arguments tag setting did not have a default value

 = 1.0 =
 * Notification settings can be configured for each post when publishing the post
 * Corrected date displayed in notification logs